December 2025 – Child Sexual Abuse (CSA)

 Join us this December Forum Week for a week of compelling and informative webinars bringing together national and local perspectives dedicated to deepening understanding, strengthening practice, and enhancing multi-agency responses to Child Sexual Abuse (CSA).

 Each day brings together leading voices and organisations to explore critical themes—from national policy developments and safeguarding in sport, to trauma-informed medical approaches and sibling sexual abuse.
-Highlights include insights from the Child Safeguarding Practice Review Panel, the Home Office, Lucy Faithfull Foundation, NSPCC, Barnardo’s, SARSAS, Youth Justice, Probation Services, and SASP.
+Highlights include insights from the Child Safeguarding Practice Review Panel, the Lucy Faithfull Foundation, NSPCC, Barnardo’s, SARSAS, Youth Justice, Probation Services, and SASP.
 Whether you’re working in the voluntary sector, education, justice, health system, or children’s services this week offers essential learning, practical tools, and collaborative opportunities to support children and young people affected by CSA.

-National Learning on CSA and Local Implementation
+National Learning on Child Sexual Abuse and Local Implementation

 Understanding and Responding to CSA perpetrated by siblings